dxing97/subs2cia/README.md

                         source material, the second output file will contain the next 60 seconds of input media, and so on.
   -s secs, --split secs
-                        If set, attempts to split the condensed audio intoseperate blocks of this size AFTER condensing.
-                        0split length is ignored.
+                        If set, attempts to split the condensed audio into seperate blocks of this size AFTER condensing.
+0 split length is ignored.
 Partitions and splits respect subtitle boundaries and will not split a single subtitle across two output files.
 Done within a partition.
 For example, say the split length is 60 seconds and the condensed audio length of a input partition is 150 seconds.
 The output file will be